 The attribution system offers nine configurable models: last click, last touch, first touch, linear, positional, time decay, and custom options.
 A comparison tool previews how switching models would change reported conversions, revenue, and ROAS before you commit.
 Industry Benchmark Reports compare your CTR, CPC, and CPM against aggregated performance from 110,000+ brands on the platform.

-AI Assistant & Machine Learning: Conversational campaign management powered by three AI engines.
+AI Assistant and Machine Learning: Conversational campaign management powered by three AI engines.

 AdRoll's AI operates at two levels.
 The always-on layer is BidIQ, which evaluates publisher data, advertiser data, and user signals at each auction to submit adjusted bids.
 It processes data at roughly twice the volume of the New York Stock Exchange.